HubBox Software Development Kit (SDK) Integration

 const singleWidgetManager = new SingleWidgetManager({

-container: widgetContainer, // REQUIRED: The DOM element to inject iframe into
+container: widgetContainer, // REQUIRED: The DOM element to inject the iframe into

 // isDebug: true,